-M102 is a galaxy catalogued by Charles Messier that hasn't been explicitly identified.
-It was Pierre Mechain who made the original observation in March 1781 before passing the information onto Messier, who catalogued it without verification.
-However, Mechain himself believed M102 was an error and wrote a letter on the May 6, 1783 expressing his view that the object was in fact a duplicate entry of M101.
-The story does not end there, historical evidence based on Messier description of the galaxy combined with its co-ordinates suggest that M102 could well be lenticular galaxy NGC 5866, also known as the Spindle galaxy.
-A number of other possible candidates have been suggested but it seems both Messier and Mechain have observed NGC 5866 in the past and therefore we list it as the missing item.
+M102 is a galaxy catalogued by Charles Messier that hasn't yet been explicitly identified.
+It was Pierre Méchain who made the original observation in March 1781, before passing the information onto Messier who catalogued it without verification.
+However, Méchain believed M102 was an error and even wrote a letter on May 6, 1783 expressing his view that the object was in fact a duplicate of M101.
+Historical, evidence based on Messier's description of the galaxy, combined with its co-ordinates, suggest that M102 could well be lenticular galaxy NGC 5866, also known as the Spindle galaxy.
+A number of other possible candidates have emerged, but it seems likely that Messier and Méchain both at some time observed NGC 5866, and therefore we include it as the missing item.

-NGC 5866 is a challenging binocular object but easier to spot with small scopes.
-It's best seen from the Northern Hemisphere during the months of April, May and June.
-From latitudes of 35N or greater, the galaxy is circumpolar and therefore never sets.
+NGC 5866 is a challenging binocular object, but much easier to spot with small scopes.
+It's best seen from Northern Hemisphere locations during the months of April, May and June.
+From latitudes of 35N or greater, this galaxy is circumpolar and therefore never sets.

-A small 80mm (3.1-inch) telescope under dark skies shows NGC 5866 as a thin saucer shape smudge of nebulosity that spans 4.7 x 1.9 arc minutes.
-Through a 150mm (6-inch) or 200mm (8-inch) scope the galaxy appears as a halo of greenish tinged light that hints at the dark dust lane.
-It has a well-defined bright central core with larger scopes revealing more intriguing details.
-Photographically NGC 5866 is a beautiful sight with the almost edge on dusk disk spectacular.
+Under dark skies, small 80mm (3.1-inch) refractors show NGC 5866 as a thin saucer shape smudge of nebulosity spanning 4.7 x 1.9 arc minutes.
+Through 150mm (6-inch) or 200mm (8-inch) reflectors, it appears as a halo of greenish tinged light with a well-defined bright central core.
+The view also hints at the dark dust lane that spans the length of the galaxy.
+Photographically, NGC 5866 is a beautiful sight with the dusk disk spectacular.

-The Spindle galaxy is located 50 million light-years distant and has a radius of 70,000 light-years.
+The Spindle galaxy is located 50 million light-years away and has a radius of 70,000 light-years.
 It's estimated to contain about 100 billion stars.

 M102 Data Table